GiantEnterpriseConsultantCorp/FizzBuzzEnterpriseEdition.Net/README.md

 ## Attribution

-A battery of legal analysts have reviewed this readme and determined after an exhaustive and lengthy review process that we need to inform you that this project was completely inspired by:  https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition
+A battery of legal analysts have reviewed this readme and determined after an exhaustive and lengthy review process that we need to inform you that this project may or may not have been completely inspired by:   https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition

 ## Contributions
 Contributions will be allowed from a select group of only the most solid developers that submit to a series of interviews with esoteric, non-technically relevant, though uber-leet-trivia questions.